Former member of Human Jukebox appointed as Southern University band's arranger

 BATON ROUGE — A former member of the Human Jukebox has been appointed as the Southern University marching band's arranger.

-Jason "Bear" Williams started his musical career when he was 9 years old, before marching in the Human Jukebox in college, serving as trumpet section leader and principal trumpet player in the school's Wind Ensemble.
+Jaron "Bear" Williams started his musical career when he was 9 years old, before marching in the Human Jukebox in college, serving as trumpet section leader and principal trumpet player in the school's Wind Ensemble.

 Eventually, he was named the Bandsman of the Year, the program's highest honor.